TRACERS

 Future missions, like NASA’s Polarimeter to Unify the Corona and Heliosphere (PUNCH) and Electrojet Zeeman Imaging Explorer (EZIE) mission, will also be in low Earth orbit, studying the solar wind and interactions in Earth’s atmosphere.
 By combining observations from PUNCH, EZIE, and TRACERS, scientists will be able to get a more complete understanding of how energy from the Sun’s atmosphere flows through Earth’s magnetosphere and atmosphere.

 TRACERS is led by David Miles at the University of Iowa and managed by the Southwest Research Institute in San Antonio, Texas.
 NASA’s Heliophysics Explorers Program Office at NASA’s Goddard Space Flight Center in Greenbelt, Maryland provides mission oversight to the project for the agency’s Heliophysics Division at NASA Headquarters in Washington, D.C.
-The University of Los Angeles and University of California, Berkeley, lead instruments on TRACERS that study changes in the magnetic field and electric field.
+The University of California, Los Angeles and University of California, Berkeley, lead instruments on TRACERS that study changes in the magnetic field and electric field.

 Keep Exploring